helagro/Applied-IoT/README.md

 ## Platform

->

-- [x] Is your platform based on a local installation or a cloud?
-- [x] Do you plan to use a paid subscription or a free?
-- [x] Describe platform in terms of functionality
-- [x] Describe your choice of platform.
-- [x] If you have tried different platforms it can be good to provide a comparison.
-- [x] *Explain and elaborate what made you choose this platform

-- [ ] Describe the different alternatives on going forward if you want to scale your idea.

 This project does not use a cloud platform, instead it uses a local InfluxDB database.
 InfluxDB is a free time series database, although they have payed cloud options too.
 InfluxDB is specifically optimised for storing datapoints with a timestamp.
 It allows for tagging datapoints, and efficient filtering using those tags.
 Filtering by time is also highly optimised, given that it is a very common use-case for time-series databases.

 For visualisation, it uses a Flutter client application.
 In the repository, there is a uploaded web-build of it, which can be accessed from any device on the same network as the server.
 The Flutter code is in the repository meaning it should be able to be built for most platforms.
 It has been tested on Web, Android and MacOS, iOS would probably require some additional configuration.
 To make the graphs, the Flutter library [FL Chart](https://github.com/imaNNeo/fl_chart/tree/main?tab=readme-ov-file) is used.